-The solution that we’ve reached both times, and that has worked well for us, is to replace the unused crib with a full-sized bed in our child’s room.
-The bed is large enough to comfortably accommodate one adult and one child.
+The solution that we’ve reached both times, and that has worked well for us, is to replace the unused crib with a full-sized hybrid bed in our child’s room.
+The hybrid bed is large enough to comfortably accommodate one adult and one child with arms and legs spread on all corners for comfy sleep.
 By keeping the sleeping surface low to the ground we’re not overly concerned about our toddlers falling out of bed, and they can also easily get in and out by themselves.
 Add an alarm clock in the room and we have everything we need so that everyone can sleep soundly.

 In sleep, as in all things, flexibility has been key for our family.
 What worked with a newborn did not necessarily work with a 6-month-old or even with a newborn plus an older sibling.
 Adjusting our sleep arrangements as needed keeps us all rested and happy, and ensures that we meet our children’s need for nighttime parenting as well as our own need for balance.
 I think it’s common for AP families to play ‘musical beds’ from time to time, experimenting with different solutions to find what works right now.